-The growing threat of gram-negative carbapenem-resistant bloodstream infections: The increased prevalence of multidrug-resistant organisms is recognized as a serious threat to public health.
-Current diagnostics are ill-equipped to deal with the current multidrug-resistant organisms and they require a positive blood culture–which takes 1 to 5 or more days–before subculture and antimicrobial susceptibility testing (AST) or genomic testing can be performed.
-It is expected that drug-resistant organisms will continue to increase thus reducing the effectiveness of last-line antibiotics if current diagnostic tools and empiric therapy remain the same.
+The growing threat of resistant bloodstream infections: Antibiotic resistance is recognized by the WHO as ‘one of the biggest threats to global health, food security, and development today’.
+Current diagnostics are ill-equipped to deal with this threat as they require a positive blood culture–which takes 1 to 5 or more days–before subculture and antimicrobial susceptibility testing (AST) or genomic testing can be performed.
+Additionally, it can take 4 blood culture sets to detect what T2MR can detect in a single blood draw.

-Accelerated identification to combat antibiotic resistance: Direct-from-blood rapid diagnostics have the potential to prevent the spread of multidrug-resistant organisms and improve patient outcomes by enabling rapid identification of the genes and species associated with antibiotic resistance.
-In addition, these tests could be used to accelerate clinical trials for new antibiotics and increase the time to commercial availability.
+Accelerated identification to combat antibiotic resistance: Direct-from-blood rapid diagnostics have the potential to prevent the spread of multidrug-resistant organisms and improve patient outcomes by enabling rapid identification of the genes and species associated with antibiotic resistance – enabling the reduction of unnecessary antibiotic use which is the primary cause of resistance.
+Most importantly, these tests can enable more patients to get on the right targeted therapy quicker, potentially reducing mortality and hospitalization cost.
+Finally, these tests could also be used to accelerate clinical trials for new antibiotics and reduce the time to commercial availability.